Visiting UK as an EU, EEA or Swiss citizen 2025

 This means that although other nations must adhere to standard entry requirements, French school groups have easy access under this arrangement.

-Driving and Vehicle Insurance in the UK
+Driving and Vehicle Insurance in UK:

 Here is a clear breakdown of the UK’s driving and auto insurance regulations for tourists: